mehulagg/gitlab/doc/architecture/blueprints/composable_codebase/index.md

     gitlab_rails_models --> redis_db
 ```

-### Context dependencies
+### Layer dependencies

-The presentation of application layers for on-premise and GitLab.com does show a main division line in GitLab Rails:
+The way how we run GitLab for the on-premise and GitLab.com does show a main division line in GitLab Rails:

 - Web: containing all API, all Controllers, all GraphQL and ActionCable functionality
 - Sidekiq: containing all background processing jobs
+- Core: containig all database, models and services that needs to be shared between Web and Sidekiq

-Each of these top-level application contexts do really only need a fraction of the codebase with all relevant dependencies:
+Each of these top-level application layers do depend only on a fraction of the codebase with all relevant dependencies:

 - In all cases we need underlaying database structure and application models
 - In some cases we need dependent services
 - We only need a part of the application common library
 - We need gems to support the requested functionality
-- Context should not use another context codebase directly, rather connect via API, Redis or DB to share data
+- Layer should not use another sibling layer, rather connect via API, Redis or DB to share data

 ## Proposal

-The Memory team group we conducted a Proof-of-Concept phase to understand the impact of introducing **Application Context**.
+The Memory team group conducted a Proof-of-Concept phase to understand the impact of introducing **Application Layers**.
 We did this to understand the complexity, impact, and needed iterations to execute this proposal.

-### Proof of Concept using Rails Engines
+### PoC using Rails Engines

-We decided to use Rails Engines by modeling a Web Application Context.
+We decided to use Rails Engines by modeling a Web Application Layer.
 The Web Engine did contain Controllers, API, GraphQL.
 This allowed us to run Web Nodes with all dependencies, but measure the impact on Sidekiq not having these components loaded.

 All work can be found in these merge requests: